mikitsu/buchschloss/doc/scripts.rst

 a regular expression defined in the lua configuration section.
 GET parameters have to be included in the URL.

-The response-type parameter may be ``auto``, the default, in which case an appropriate type is extracted from the ``Content-Type`` header.
+The response-type parameter may be ``'auto'``, the default, in which case an appropriate type is extracted from the ``Content-Type`` header.
 This is not recommended.
-Other recognized values are ``json``, which will return a table with the response data parse as JSON and ``html`` or ``xml`` which will return a BeautifulSoup wrapper described below.
+Other recognized values are ``'json'``, which will return a table with the response data parse as JSON and ``'html'`` or ``'xml'`` which will return a BeautifulSoup wrapper described below.
 All unrecognized response-types will return the response data as text.

 The BeautifulSoup wrapper provides access to ``select`` and ``select_one``,